 Cost of Airfare to Hawaii

-Honolulu on Oahu has the most flight connections to and from mainland U.S. airports than any other Hawaiian airport, so that is typically the point of arrival or departure.
+Honolulu on Oahu has more flight connections to and from mainland U.S. airports than any other Hawaiian airport, so that is typically the point of arrival or departure.
 To maximize your vacation time, be sure to price out flying into Oahu and out of the Big Island (Kona is the largest airport on the Big Island) or vice versa.

 This will save you another inter-island flight back to your initial destination for your return flight.
 If you choose Maui as your second island, you can often find direct flights from Maui to many U.S. cities.